Skip to main content

 Factors such as natural selection, genetic drift, mutation, and gene flow can lead to evolutionary change in a population of birds.

-• Which statement is accurate about evolution?
+• What is an accurate statement about evolution?

 Evolution is a process that results in changes in the genetic makeup of populations over time, driven by mechanisms like natural selection.